In plants, oxalate helps to get rid of extra calcium by binding with it. That is why so many high-oxalate foods are from plants.

 When we eat foods with oxalate, it travels through the digestive tract and passes out in the stool or urine.
 As it passes through the intestines, oxalate can bind with calcium and be excreted in the stool.
 However, when too much oxalate continues through to the kidneys, it can lead to kidney stones.

-Calcium oxalate kidney stones are the most common type of kidney stone in the United States.
-The higher your levels of oxalate, the greater your risk of developing these kinds of kidney stones.
+Calcium oxalate kidney stones are the most common type of kidney stone in the U.S. The higher your levels of oxalate, the greater your risk of developing these kinds of kidney stones.

 If you are at high risk for kidney stones, lowering the amount of oxalate that you eat may help reduce this risk.